dwatteau/scummtr/README.md

 This project hosts the sources of Thomas Combeleran's fan translation tools for most [SCUMM engine](https://en.wikipedia.org/wiki/SCUMM) games.

 They are known as `scummtr`, `scummrp`, `scummfont`, and `FontXY`.
-They were originally only available as Win32 binaries (built with Visual C++ 7.10), but they're now open-source and available for various systems.
+They were originally only available as Windows executables, but they're now open-source and available for various systems.

 ## Download